 Result: The termites in the two middle containers did not engage in any vertical tunnel building at all.
 Only the termites in the containers on each end of the colony built vertical tunnels, which were erected only along the two outermost walls, exactly as would be seen in a normal termite mound.

-Conclusion: This evidence suggests that an existing morphic field—or biofield, accrued over the entire existence of the termite species, guided the termites in building their vertical tunnels, even within the confines of a divided mound.
+Conclusion: This evidence suggests that an existing morphic field—or biofield energy, accrued over the entire existence of the termite species, guided the termites in building their vertical tunnels, even within the confines of a divided mound.
 The plastic containers did not appear to interfere with the field.

 Study #6: Monarch butterflies are known to migrate to Mexico, taking anywhere from four to five generations for the group to complete the journey.
 This phenomenon in itself supports the hypothesis of a guiding morphic field that supports succeeding generations in making the trip.